 Keeping Your Kids Well-Rested During the Holidays

 The holidays are here, and they often come with a major schedule switch for kids.
-Whether kids have been going to school online or in person, Thanksgiving and Christmas come with an extended break from schoolwork and classroom schedules, which can translate to later nights.
+Thanksgiving and Christmas come with an extended break from schoolwork and classroom schedules, which can translate to later nights.

 Diminished sleep can become a big issue.
 Dr. Kaninika Verma, director of Sleep Medicine for OSF HealthCare, says parents should be aware of the recommended amount of sleep for their child, and try to stay on schedule as much as possible, even when school is out.